braze-inc/braze-docs/_docs/_api/data_retention.md

 ## Data Retention Handled by Braze

-In some cases we store certain data only for a predetermined period of time before it is automatically deleted based on certain criteria.
+In some cases, we store certain data only for a predetermined period of time before it is automatically deleted based on certain criteria.
 For each type of data, we set retention timeframes outlined below.

 {% alert important %} The timeframes outlined in this section are not customizable. {% endalert %}